 Expedition on less travelled routes should plan on bringing a larger supply of wands (200+) as you cannot rely on the wands from previous parties.

-For marking caches several wands should be taped together forming a sturdy marker 2 meters above the snow when marking caches below 14,000 feet (4,270 meters).
+For marking caches several wands should be taped together forming a sturdy marker 2 meters (approximately 6 feet) above the snow when marking caches below 14,200 feet (4328 m).
 Each cache marker needs to have one of your issued cache tags fixed to it, more on this in the cache marking procedures section.

 In addition to item specific repair kits like those you should have for your stoves, tents, etc., a more general repair kit can save the day.
 Some items to consider include: